The Best Pet Insurance Companies

 What is the annual limit for pet insurance?

-The annual limit is the maximum amount an insurer will pay out in a year.
-After pet parents reach the limit, they will have to pay additional medical costs.
-Limits can be per-pet or per-policy and are typically between $500 and $2500.
+The annual limit is the maximum amount an insurer will pay annually.
+After pet parents reach the limit, they must pay additional medical costs.
+Limits can be per-pet or per-policy, typically between $500 and $2,500.

 Is there a waiting period?